Pain au Levain

 Prevent your screen from going dark as you follow along.

 1. To make the levain: Knead together the levain ingredients to make a smooth, stiff dough.
-Place the levain in a lightly oiled bowl, cover it, and allow it to ferment overnight at room temperature (65°F to 75°F).
+Place the levain in a lightly oiled bowl, cover, and allow it to ferment overnight at room temperature (65°F to 75°F).
 It should take the levain about 12 hours to mature.
 The mature levain will have doubled in size and be domed on top, or just beginning to sink in the middle.

 2. To make the dough: Tear the levain into small pieces and add it to the dough water.
 Add the remaining ingredients and mix until the dough is homogenous and there are no remaining dry pockets of flour.
 If mixing by hand, use a dough scraper to blend the dough and break down the levain.
 In a stand mixer, mix the dough on the lowest speed for 2 minutes using the hook attachment.